 We looked around for the mobile apps which are working in food wastage space, our idea was to pick out the ones which are unique and innovative.

 Check out these mobile applications that solve food wastage problems from different parts of the world.
 These apps are available on both Android and IOS.

 People in 2 of the most prominent and populous US cities – Boston & NYC can get the best food from over 200 restaurants.

-Launched in 2016 with a Kickstarter campaign, Food for all mobile application allows citizens to buy meals at huge discounts, a few minutes before the restaurant close down.
+Launched in 2016 with a Kickstarter campaign, the Food for all mobile application allows citizens to buy meals at huge discounts, a few minutes before the restaurant closes down.

-Users can simply select and pay for the meal at extremely low cost, and then go to the respective restaurant to pick their food.
+Users can simply select and pay for the meal at an extremely low cost, and then go to the respective restaurant to pick their food.

 Through the app, users can browse meals and food which are sometimes 50% less than the normal rates, can even get notifications for available food.

 Once the food item is selected the user can pay through the app and pick food by showing the QR code.
 They have plans to add the delivery options in the near future.

 Singapore students have developed a mobile app to tackle food wastage, with an interesting tagline – “Be notified when there’s free food near you!
 Don’t let good food go to waste”.